ErikBjare/thesis/docs/experiment_protocol.md

 ## During

- - Put in the EEG device
+ - Put on the EEG device
+ - (if Muse) optionally have a dummy meditation session using the Muse app
  - Do a signal check
  - Ask them to fixate
  - Run codeprose task